tanayvasishtha/Narravox/README.md

 ### Perplexity Sonar

-The application utilizes Perplexity's Sonar model for sophisticated text generation with the following capabilities:
+The application utilizes Perplexity's Sonar Pro model for sophisticated text generation with the following capabilities:

 - Context-aware narrative generation
 - Consistent character and plot development